graphcore/examples/applications/popart/bert/README.md

 How to get the SQuAD 1.1 files required for inference is described in `bert_data/README`.

-To run SQuAD BERT Base inference:
+To run SQuAD BERT Base inference with a sequence length of 128:

-`python bert.py --config configs/squad_base_inference.json`
+`python3 bert.py --config configs/squad_base_128_inference.json`

-and for BERT Large:
+and for BERT Large with a sequence length of 384:

-`python bert.py --config configs/squad_large_inference.json`
+`python3 bert.py --config configs/squad_large_384_inference.json`

 View the JSON files in configs for detailed parameters.

+It is also possible to run inference on the pretraining graph to validate the MLM/NSP results.
+It requires input files to be provided, either by adding them to the config or by using the following command-line for sequence length of 384:

+`python3 bert.py --config configs/mlm_nsp_base_128_inference.json --input-files <path_to_input_file>`